-1. Understanding the role of food trends in the new product development process.

-2. Understanding about designing a food product through the application of knowledge of food ingredients and functional foods.

-4. Understanding about designing and applying packaging to food products and evaluate product quality and sensory properties.
+- 1. Understanding the role of food trends in the new product development process. - 2.
+Understanding about designing a food product through the application of knowledge of food ingredients and functional foods. - 4.
+Understanding about designing and applying packaging to food products and evaluate product quality and sensory properties.

-Formulation Formulation of Course Outcomes-Program Outcomes matrix
+Formulation of of Course Out comes-Progr ram Outcomes matrix Κ

-Program Course Outcom e (CO)
+Program Course Outcome e (CO)

 Outcome CO1 CO2 CO3 CO4

 (PO) PO1 1 1 1 2

-PO2 1 1 1 1
+' ' PO2 1 1 1 1

 PO3 2 2 1 1

 PO4 3 1 2 1

 PO5 1 1 1 2